Publish Great Things

 You and your students can examine the scriptural teaching on missions and review highlights from the history of missions.
 This book suggests various ways to become involved in missions through your local church and emphasizes a layperson's involvement in missions work.

 These pages provide resources and links that can be used with Publish Great Things, of the Bible Modular Series, published by the BJU Press in April 2001.
 Biblical missions is a dynamic and expanding field.
-Teachers must stay current with world events, with missionary methodology and with student needs in order to be effective for the Lord in the classroom.
 The Publish Great Things textbook and teacher's edition seek to deliver timeless principles of missions based on the scriptures.
 This web site seeks to provide current information on missions.
-The materials may be used in the classroom or for student research.
+The materials may be used in teaching or for student research.

 BJU Press Bible Resources